-Before we chat with today's author, I want to announce that the winner of today's drawing for Christmas at Harrington's, by Melody Carlson, is:
+Before we visit with today's author, I want to announce that the winner of the signed copy of Colleen Coble's novel, Lonestar Angel, is:

-Elizabeth Goddard is a 7th generation Texan who lives in East Texas with her husband and four children.
-She and her family recently spent five years in Oregon, which serves as the setting for several of her novels, but in 2010 they returned to Texas to live near family again.
+Elizabeth is a member of ACFW and has served as a board member in her local RWA chapter.
+She is a 7th generation Texan who lives in East Texas with her husband and four children.
+She and her family recently spent five years in Oregon, which serves as the setting for several of her novels, including Oregon Outback, releasing with Barbour Publishing in Spring 2012.

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of The Camera Never Lies.
+Please tell us a bit more about the plot of Freezing Point.

 What is it about your lead character that will make your readers care about her?